 FSA staff are available to continue helping agricultural producers with program signups, loan servicing and other important actions.
 Additionally, FSA is relaxing the loan-making process and adding flexibilities for servicing direct and guaranteed loans to provide credit to producers in need.
 This includes:

 - Extending the deadline for applicants to complete farm loan applications,

 - Preparing direct loans documents, even if FSA is unable to complete lien and record searches because of closed government buildings,

 - Closing loans if the required lien position on the primary security is perfected, even for loans that require additional security and those lien searches, filings and recordings cannot be obtained because of closed government buildings.

 - Extending deadlines for producers to respond to loan servicing actions,

 - Temporarily suspending loan accelerations, non-judicial foreclosures, and referring foreclosures to the Department of Justice.

-- Guarantee lenders can self-certify, providing their borrowers with subsequent-year operating loan advances on lines of credit and emergency advance son lines of credit,
+- Allowing guarantee lenders to self-certify, providing their borrowers with subsequent-year operating loan advances on lines of credit and emergency advance son lines of credit,

-- FSA will consider guaranteed lender requests for temporary payment deferral consideration in certain situations, and temporary forbearance consideration for borrowers on loan liquidation and foreclosure actions.
+- Allowing FSA to consider guaranteed lender requests for temporary payment deferral consideration in certain situations, and temporary forbearance consideration for borrowers on loan liquidation and foreclosure actions.